KarimovFreedlee/calendar-app/README.md

 # calendar-app
+to start app:

+npm i

-to start app: npm run dev
+npm run dev

 then click on http://*some numbers*/ in terminal